d-rk/cron-descriptor/README.md

 # cron-descriptor
-IntelliJ IDEA Plugin to display a human readable description for cron expressions as tooltip
+IntelliJ IDEA Plugin to display a human readable description for cron expressions as tooltip.

+After installing the plugin open a file in the editor, detected Cron expressions are now underlined and by hovering over the expression with the mouse a tooltip with the description will be displayed.

 **Supports:** Java, Kotlin, Properties, Yaml